 While you can purchase windstorm and hail insurance through the Texas Windstorm Insurance Association (TWIA), it’s often an insurer of last resort because it only covers homes in designated Catastrophe Areas.
 This includes the parts of Harris Country east of Highway 146.

 If you have wind insurance through TWIA, be aware that you will need a wind inspection to retain coverage if you add the following to your home:

 - New Structures

 However, your Houston home may be eligible for coverage from private insurers that can offer a better price.
-For example, Kin Insurance offers homeowners insurance with wind / hail deductibles of 1%, 2%, 3%, 4%, 5%, and 10%.
-There’s no minimum distance to the coast to be eligible.
+For example, Kin Insurance offers homeowners insurance with wind / hail deductibles of 1%, 2%, 3%, 4%, and 5%.

 Is Flood Insurance Required for Houston Homes?

 As Harvey’s disastrous path illustrated, flood damage can be catastrophic for a Houston homeowner.
 The hurricane damaged more than 204,000 homes and apartment buildings in Harris County.
 What’s more surprising?
 Most of the houses were outside the federally regulated 100-year floodplain.